Research

 Online spam is a problem we’re all familiar with, whether it’s emails, texts, or social media DMs, most of us receive some sort of spam every day.
 But just how big is the problem, and how much has spam exploded in recent years?
 Could AI have had an impact on the growing levels of online spam?

-We’ve put together some of the most intriguing spam statistics for 2023, alongside data from our own survey to investigate where the most spam comes from and just how much money spammers can make.
+We’ve put together some of the most intriguing spam statistics, alongside data from our own survey to investigate where the most spam comes from and just how much money spammers can make.

 Key statistics